neugierde/cantors-attic/docs/Wholeness_axioms.md

 permalink: Wholeness_axioms
 ---

-The wholeness axioms, proposed by Paul Corazza <cite>Corazza2000:WholenessAxiomAndLaverSequences, Corazza2003:GapBetweenI3andWA</cite>, occupy a high place in the upper stratosphere of the large cardinal hierarchy, intended as slight weakenings of the [Kunen inconsistency](Kunen_inconsistency "Kunen inconsistency"), but similar in spirit.
+The wholeness axioms, proposed by Paul Corazza {% cite Corazza2000:WholenessAxiomAndLaverSequences %}{% cite Corazza2003:GapBetweenI3andWA %}, occupy a
+high place in the upper stratosphere of the large cardinal hierarchy, intended as slight weakenings of the [Kunen inconsistency](Kunen_inconsistency "Kunen inconsistency"), but similar in spirit.